 The traditional stories, while interesting in their own right, also contain the largest number of ideophones.

-We have more material and we will continue to add to the deposit.
+We have more material and we will continue to add to the collection.

 Since much of this material is politically sensitive, personal or recounts events that many might find disturbing, we cannot release it to the general public.
 But we strongly encourage serious researchers to contact us for access.
 Please tell us who you are, what material you want and why you want it.
 We would really like to see this material used.
 We do expect to release several more hours for access by registered ELAR users—mainly the traditional stories and the texts concerning cultural practices.
 We are waiting for Wao approval.